 Below are some of the tactics that fraudsters will use, but keep in mind that fraudsters are very clever and come up with new tactics all the time.

-• Kindness/Generosity.
+- Kindness/Generosity.
 The fraudster may offer to send you a small amount of money and ask where to send it in order to obtain your account information.
 Once they have your information, they may offer to wire you money, asking you to keep some it for yourself and send the rest back to them or some other beneficiary.
-They may want you to purchase gifts cards and send them the card credentials once you’ve bought them.
+They may want you to purchase gifts cards and to send them the card credentials once you’ve bought them.
+They may also ask you to send bitcoin/cryptocurrency investments, or ask you to deposit fictitious checks.

 Ways to Avoid the Scam